Medically reviewed by Susan Vachon, PA-C on February 4, 2022

 Being a new mother is both an exciting and scary time.
 If you’re feeling a bit scared and anxious — don’t worry.
 You’re not alone.
 In fact, it’s common to have the baby blues for the first couple of weeks after you give birth.

 But what happens if those feelings of anxiety, depression, and fear continue after that?
 It’s possible you may be suffering from postpartum depression.
-This is a form of depression that happens exclusively in new mothers, most likely because of sudden hormonal changes.
+This is a form of depression that happens exclusively in new mothers, due to sudden hormonal changes, lack of sleep, adjustment to this new life phase, and many other factors.
 If you think you might be suffering from this condition, check out this list of common signs to see if they sound familiar.

 1. Your Baby Blues Aren’t Getting Better

-After giving birth, your hormonal levels are way out of whack.
+After giving birth, your body undergoes significant hormonal changes.
 Throughout pregnancy, your body will have produced large amounts of two hormones: progesterone and estrogen.
-These hormones help to make your uterus a hospitable place for the baby, but they are also important for the production of dopamine and serotonin.
+These hormones help to make your uterus a hospitable place for the baby, but through some intricate mechanisms, they also impact mood: after you give birth, your progesterone and estrogen levels drop abruptly which can contribute to moodiness.

 Dopamine and serotonin are two neurotransmitters that help brain cells communicate with each other.
 In particular, they’re vital for feelings of well-being and mood regulation.
 After you give birth, your progesterone and estrogen levels drop abruptly.

-Meanwhile, two other hormones — prolactin (which stimulates the production of breast milk) and oxytocin (which helps to fuel your mothering instincts) — increase in production.
+Meanwhile, two other hormones — oxytocin (which helps your uterus to contract back to its original size, as well as in the development of that important baby/mom bond) and prolactin (the hormone responsible for lactation) — increase.
 The result is you’ll probably feel wildly unbalanced, possibly going from incredibly sad to mad to happy at the drop of a hat.

 For most mothers, all these hormones eventually balance out, and your baby blues fade away a few weeks postpartum.
 But for mothers with postpartum depression, you’ll find that your changes in mood aren’t getting better.
 In fact, you may feel even more hopeless or sad than you did before.
 You might find yourself crying regularly or feeling like you don’t want to be a mother at all.